 Caps and gowns are available to both undergraduate and graduate students at the HSU Bookstore for a special discounted price, as they can be rented.
 Undergraduate gold honor cords are available in the Bookstore during Finals Week.
 Please ask to see the Registrar’s Honor Cord list when you pick up your gold cord.
 Blue cords are available for Candidates who are receiving their Teaching Credentials.
 Master’s degree candidates may purchase a Master’s hood.
 The color of the Master’s hood differs depending upon the degree.
 The candidate will bring the hood to Commencement for the hooding ceremony.
 Master’s degree students graduating with distinction may purchase a gold honor stole.

 What do I do with the gown after the ceremony?

 Please check in your rented gown at one of the Bookstore sites located in Redwood Bowl on the day of Commencement, or at the Bookstore within a week after graduation.
-You may keep the cap and tassel.
+You may keep the cap, tassel and stole.

 Graduation Pledge of Social and Environmental Responsibility